Amplitude and phase noise in Two-membrane cavity optomechanics: Material and Methods

-The two dips in correspondence to the mechanical resonance frequencies of the membranes in Fig.~\ref{fig:amp_noise_spect}c) are due to the destructive interference between the amplitude noise of the driving pump directly transmitted by the cavity, and the optical output associated with the response of each mechanical resonator to the same amplitude noise.
+The spectrum in Fig.~\ref{fig:amp_noise_spect}c) shows two Fano resonances with asymmetric shape, which is a typical manifestation of interference, e.g., in optomechanical systems it has been described in Refs.~\cite{Elste:2009aa, Qu:2013aa}.
+In this case, the two dips in correspondence to the mechanical resonance frequencies of the membranes are due to the destructive interference between the amplitude noise of the driving pump directly transmitted by the cavity, and the optical output associated with the effective response of each mechanical resonator to the same amplitude noise.
+In the experiment the two oscillators have different bare mechanical quality factors and optomechanical couplings, resulting in two distinct effective responses, and it appears in the spectrum as different shapes of the two dips.
 This output field cancellation is similar to the optomechanically induced transparency (OMIT) \cite{Weis:2010aa, Karuza:2013aa}, in this case stimulated by the amplitude noise term.

 Alternatively, we can inject noise on the phase of the pump beam.
 We have described above a method to evaluate the amount of amplitude noise on the beam, and we have introduced the factor $\mathcal{A}$ to take into account the detection.
 Using the experimental apparatus represented in Fig.~\ref{fig:expsetup}, we have measured the cavity output also when phase noise is injected into the system.
 In Fig.~\ref{fig:phase_noise_spect} we show the spectrum of the light intensity transmitted by the cavity, near to the mechanical resonances.
 In this case the single photon optomechanical couplings are $g_{12}^{(0)}=2\pi\times\SI{0.42}{\hertz}$, and $g_{22}^{(0)}=2\pi\times\SI{0.51}{\hertz}$.
 The value of the detection factor is already determined, and it is given by $\mathcal{A}=\SI{1.6e-15}{\volt\per\hertz}$.
 We can estimate the intensity of the phase noise seed by fitting the amplitude of the experimental data, and we get $\dot{\phi}=\SI{5.6e5}{\hertz}$.
 This result yields the equivalent phase noise spectral density $2\Gamma_{L}=\dot{\phi}^2/BW\simeq\SI{3.1e10}{\hertz^2/\hertz}$, which can be intended as the linewidth of the noisy simulated laser.